DCsunset/vscode-modal-editor/README.md

 Recursive keymaps are useful to define multi-stage commands.
 Note that the key must be a single character.
 If you need map a key sequence to a command, you can use a recursive keymap.

+Your config file should export a `Keybindings` object.

 There's a special mode `""` in `Keybindings` which means common keybindings.
 It is shared by all the modes (except insert mode),